-The finding arrives as mRNA vaccine technology, proven during the COVID-19 pandemic, accelerates cancer vaccine development across the field.
-Moderna and Merck's personalized melanoma vaccine reduced recurrence risk by 49% in five-year data, with regulatory approval expected by 2027.
-The Duke discovery that a single dose of a CD27-boosting antibody can create lasting immune memory may help solve the durability problem that has plagued cancer vaccines since William Coley first attempted to harness the immune system against tumors in 1891.
+As mRNA vaccine technology, proven during the COVID-19 pandemic, accelerates cancer vaccine development across the field, Moderna and Merck's personalized melanoma vaccine has reduced recurrence risk by 49%, with regulatory approval expected by 2027.
+The Duke researchers found that a single dose of a CD27-boosting antibody can create lasting immune memory.
+This may solve the durability problem that has plagued cancer vaccines since William Coley first tried to harness the immune system against tumors in 1891.

 Duke Reports 100% Survival in 20-Year Vaccine Trial